natmegsweden/NatMEG-PD_data/textfiles/README.md

 ### Task details

 As much detail as possible about the task and the events that were recorded.

+Resting-state:
+During the three minutes of resting-state, MEG recording participants sat with closed eyes.
+The participants were given the instructions to close their eyes and relax.
+The measurements started after assuring the participants sat still with their eyes closed (Vinding et.al.
+2022).

 ### Additional data acquired